NatachaWalther/C-plus-plus/README.md

 }
 ```

-Änderungen an `element` haben keine Auswirkungen auf das Element, ausser es wird so genutzt: `for (auto &element : vec)`
+Ã„nderungen an `element` haben keine Auswirkungen auf das Element, ausser es wird so genutzt: `for (auto &element : vec)`

 **Iterationsfunktionen:**

-1. begin() – Returns an iterator pointing to the first element in the vector
+1. begin() â€“ Returns an iterator pointing to the first element in the vector
-2. end() – Returns an iterator pointing to the theoretical element that follows the last element in the vector
+2. end() â€“ Returns an iterator pointing to the theoretical element that follows the last element in the vector
-3. rbegin() – Returns a reverse iterator pointing to the last element in the vector (reverse beginning).
+3. rbegin() â€“ Returns a reverse iterator pointing to the last element in the vector (reverse beginning).
 It moves from last to first element
-4. rend() – Returns a reverse iterator pointing to the theoretical element preceding the first element in the vector (considered as reverse end)
+4. rend() â€“ Returns a reverse iterator pointing to the theoretical element preceding the first element in the vector (considered as reverse end)
-5. cbegin() – Returns a constant iterator pointing to the first element in the vector.
+5. cbegin() â€“ Returns a constant iterator pointing to the first element in the vector.
-6. cend() – Returns a constant iterator pointing to the theoretical element that follows the last element in the vector.
+6. cend() â€“ Returns a constant iterator pointing to the theoretical element that follows the last element in the vector.
-7. crbegin() – Returns a constant reverse iterator pointing to the last element in the vector (reverse beginning).
+7. crbegin() â€“ Returns a constant reverse iterator pointing to the last element in the vector (reverse beginning).
 It moves from last to first element
-8. crend() – Returns a constant reverse iterator pointing to the theoretical element preceding the first element in the vector (considered as reverse end)
+8. crend() â€“ Returns a constant reverse iterator pointing to the theoretical element preceding the first element in the vector (considered as reverse end)

 ``` cpp
 #include <iostream>